This investment company works to close the gender gap women and non-binary individuals face in the market.

 To be clear, you don’t need to identify as female to sign up for Ellevest — all gender identities are welcome to become a member.
 That said, the platform’s offerings are specifically geared towards those interested in narrowing the gender pay gap and dismantling prevalent barriers women and non-binary individuals encounter on the path to financial freedom.

 Fees and costs

-The Ellevest membership program aims to consolidate investment, financial planning and educational resources under a single umbrella.
+The Ellevest membership program consolidates investment, financial planning and educational resources under a single umbrella.
 Investors new to the Ellevest platform must select one of three membership tiers during the application process.
 All tiers provide access to its educational resources, robo-advisor service, an FDIC-insured Save account and a checking account with debit card.
 Additional perks by tier include:

 How do I sign up?

 The Ellevest account application process begins on the Ellevest website.

 - Enter your email and password, accept the terms and choose Create Profile.

 - Follow the prompts to enter your information, including name, age and education level.

 - Select your monthly membership plan and hit Choose Plan.